chevereto/v4-docs/developer/how-to/debug.md

 ### I can't find the logs

-You can configure `CHEVERETO_DEBUG_LEVEL` >= 2 but note that such error reporting level **could compromise** your installation.
-Restrict any public access to your website and revert back to `CHEVERETO_DEBUG_LEVEL=1` as soon as possible.
+You can configure `CHEVERETO_DEBUG_LEVEL` >= 2 but note that this error reporting level **could compromise** your installation.
+Restrict any public access to your website and revert to `CHEVERETO_DEBUG_LEVEL=1` as soon as possible.

-If you can't find the logs or you are having a hard time with this you can request [extra support](https://chevereto.com/support) so we can safely debug your installation.
+If you can't find the logs or you are having a hard time with this you can request [Extra Support](https://chevereto.com/support) so we can safely debug your installation.

 ### Reading logs

-Logs can be easily accessed by direct file access or by running commands accordingly.
+Logs can be accessed by direct file access or by running commands:

 <code-group>
 <code-block title="Shell">